 Most churches are sensitive about the way people behave or act when taking communion.
 Some churches are very strict about who can and can't eat it.
 If you're a believer and you visit a congregation other than your own, ask how it is done and who is allowed.
 If they say you can't do it with them, the best way is to accept that ann not have communion there.

 For example, some pastors are really into reverencing the bread and wine, since Christ is in it and they must respect the awesome God who uses these foods.
-However, it's often forgotten that in the original Last Supper, it is likely there were crumbs when Jesus broke the bread, and spilled wine from the cup as the disciples drank.
+However, it's often forgotten that in the original Last Supper, it is likely there were crumbs when Jesus broke the bread, and spilled or dribbled wine from the cup as the disciples drank.
 Exactly like what happens today when we eat our other meals.
 That would drive these neater-than-Him ministers into a panic.
 But in that original supper, Jesus was too busy thinking about something else to think of the mess.

 Different congregations have different rules about the age children start having Communion.
 The rules usually stem from the church's belief about when the child knows enough to make a real choice of their own about their faith.
 I wonder, though, what really is 'enough'?
 "Enough" for a baptized child is probably when that child is aware enough of Jesus Christ's love, and of what 'for you' means in holy Communion, to want to receive it.
 In my own case, I was very aware of such matters at age six at the latest, and probably earlier.
 I'm certainly not alone in that.
 Yet, there are many children who are just reflecting what their parents want them to do, or they want to have it because their older brother or sister does it.
 It's best to guide the child in the faith until they meet your congregation's rules.
 It may be that the best rule is almost no rule at all.
 Let the child sort it out until they ask.
 Then, a few quick questions (were you baptized, what does 'for you' mean), to show their grasp of Christ's love.
 That child would be much more ready than many of the adults are.